lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 #### Data

-We use the administrative data from the University of Barcelona from 2007 to 20xx, which provides a detailed record of the academic performance of students who enrolled during the years before and after the change in tuition fees, including their course selection, grades, retakes, and graduation dates.
-This data also includes the background information of students recorded during the pre-enrollment process, as well as their performance in the college entrance examination.
+We use the administrative data from the University of Barcelona from 2007 to 20xx, which provides a detailed record of the academic performance of undergraduate students who enrolled in the years before and after the change in tuition fees.
+Our data includes their course selection, grades, retakes, and graduation dates.
+It also incorporates the background information of students recorded during the pre-enrollment process, as well as their performance in the college entrance examination.

 #### Methodology